vockes/DayZ_Private_Controlcenter/README.md

    All possible spawn locations for vehicles here.
 They are used by the vehicle generation script, so you can add new vehicle spawn positions in the table.

  - users:
-   Contains users from the admin tool and their hashed passwords.
+   Contains users from the admin tool, their hashed passwords and permissions.

  **Administration**